Skip to content Skip to footer

 Language

-English is the primary language spoken in Washington, D.C., though you may hear a variety of languages due to the diverse population and international visitors.
+English is the primary language spoken in Washington, D.C.
+However, due to its diverse population and status as the capital of the United States, you may hear a variety of languages being spoken in the city.

 Cost Of Living